pablobernabeu/website-files/content/home/teaching-supervision.md

 During my PhD, I was a representative for graduate teaching assistants in my department for a year.

-Furthermore, during my PhD and my postdoc, I advised some students and colleagues about conducting behavioural and EEG experiments, and about data processing and statistics.
+Furthermore, during my PhD and my postdoc, I have advised various students and colleagues about conducting behavioural and EEG experiments, and about data processing and statistics.

 Last, I am a [Certified Carpentries Instructor](https://carpentries.org/become-instructor) and have led several [workshops on data analysis using R](https://pablobernabeu.github.io/#workshops).
 Earlier in my career, I [taught English to secondary-education students in Spain](/#other-work), and [Spanish to adults in Lithuania](/#BA-degree).